 The Syrian Crisis

-Now, in the eighth
+Now, in the tenth

 year of the crisis, the severity of needs remains overwhelming and demands global support.